btcpayserver/btcpayserver/README.md

 Please check out our [official website](https://btcpayserver.org/), [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.

-If you have trouble using BTCPay Server, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from the members.
-Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues/new/choose) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.
+If you have trouble using BTCPay Server, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from other contributors.
+Only create a [GitHub issue](https://github.com/btcpayserver/btcpayserver/issues/new/choose) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.

 ## 🤝 Contributing